-IFRS 9 Financial Instruments1

-IFRS 15 Revenue from Contracts with Customers1

-IFRS 16 Leases2

-IFRIC 22 Foreign Currency Transactions and Advance Consideration1

-Amendments to IFRS 2 Classification and Measurement of Share-based Payment Transactions1 Amendments to IFRS 15 Clarifications to IFRS 15 Revenue from Contracts with Customers1

-Amendments to IFRS 10 and IAS 28 Sale or Contribution of Assets between an Investor and its Associate or Joint Venture3

-Amendments to IAS 12 Recognition of Deferred Tax Assets for Unrealised Losses4

-Amendments to IAS 7 Disclosure Initiative4

-Amendments to IAS 40 Transfers to Investment Property1

-Amendments to IFRS 4 Applying IFRS 9 Financial Instruments with IFRS 4 Insurance Contracts5

-Amendments to IFRSs Annual Improvements to IFRS Standards 2014-2016 Cycle6
+IFRS 9 Financial Instruments IFRS 15 Revenue from Contracts with Customers IFRS 16 Leases IFRIC 22 Foreign Currency Transactions and Advance Consideration Amendments to IFRS 2 Classification and Measurement of Share-based Payment Transactions Amendments to IFRS 15 Clarifications to IFRS 15 Revenue from Contracts with Customers Amendments to IFRS 10 and IAS 28 Sale or Contribution of Assets between an Investor and its Associate or Joint Venture Amendments to IAS 12 Recognition of Deferred Tax Assets for Unrealised Losses Amendments to IAS 7 Disclosure Initiative Amendments to IAS 40 Transfers to Investment Property Amendments to IFRS 4 Applying IFRS 9 Financial Instruments with IFRS 4 Insurance Contracts Amendments to IFRSs Annual Improvements to IFRS Standards 2014-2016 Cycle choosing to apply the deferral approach does so for annual periods beginning on or after 1 January 2018.

-- 1 Effective for annual periods beginning on or after 1 January 2018 - 2 Effective for annual periods beginning on or after 1 January 2019 - No mandatory effective date yet determined but available for adoption - 4 Effective for annual periods beginning on or after 1 January 2017 - An entity choosing to apply the overlay approach retrospectively to qualifying financial assets does so when it first applies IFRS 9.
-An entity choosing to apply the deferral approach does so for annual periods beginning on or after 1 January 2018. - 6 Effective for annual periods beginning on or after 1 January 2017 or 1 January 2018, as appropriate
+No mandatory effective date yet determined but available for adoption

+An entity choosing to apply the overlay approach retrospectively to qualifying financial assets does so when it first applies IFRS 9.
+An entity

+Effective for annual periods beginning on or after 1 January 2017 or 1 January 2018, as appropriate